-For eCommerce sites, product recommendation quizzes are an effective way to engage customers, help with product discovery, grow your email list, and drive sales.
+For eCommerce merchants, product recommendation quizzes are a great way to engage new visitors, encourage product discovery, grow your subscriber list, and drive sales.

 We’ve covered the benefits of eCommerce product quizzes in a previous post.
-Now, we’ll discuss the steps required to build an engaging product quiz that helps you convert more customers.
+Now, we’ll cover the steps to build a quiz that engages and converts more customers.

-While the quiz invites users to sign up for email updates, providing the email is optional.
-Users can click the link to skip to their results.
+While the quiz invites users to sign up for emails, providing the email is optional.
+Users can click the button to see their results without providing their email.
+After all, if the quiz leads to a sale, you can collect the email later!

-Here’s an example of a product quiz template for a beauty brand.
+The power of product quizzes isn’t limited to consumer goods.
+Here’s an example of a product quiz template for a travel site.

 Want to see additional quizzes?
 Get inspired with these product recommendation quiz examples.